-The 2023 EPA Bipartisan Infrastructure Law Lead Capitalization Grant includes a requirement for a minimum of \$16,690,650 (combination of 49% for 2023 Capitalization Grant and reallocation funds) be provided to disadvantaged communities in the form of additional subsidy.
+The 2024 EPA Infrastructure and Investment Jobs Acts Lead Capitalization Grant includes a requirement for a minimum of \$15,385,020 to be provided to disadvantaged communities in the form of additional subsidy.
 The Department will meet these requirements by offering selected borrowers additional subsidization in the form of principal forgiveness.
-The Department expects to allocate principal forgiveness to projects in communities determined to be disadvantaged based on the following criteria: small (less than 10,000) communities, assessment of financial records, ratio of annual average water bill to median household income (MHHI) and utilization of the Justice40 Mapping Tool.
+The Department expects to allocate principal forgiveness to projects in communities determined to be disadvantaged based on the following criteria: small (less than 10,000) communities, assessment of financial records, and ratio of annual average water bill to median household income (MHHI).